TonyPhipps/SIEM/Incident-Response-Plan.md

 ### Gather Logs

-Understanding assocaited logs is helpful in assigning an appropriate priority to the ticket and planning effective containment, eradication, and recovery activities.
+Understanding associated logs is helpful in assigning an appropriate priority to the ticket and planning effective containment, eradication, and recovery activities.
 Details of queries executed (search string and date) to collect logs shall be recorded in the applicable ticket.

 The information to be analyzed typically includes various logs, files, configuration settings, records of currently logged-on users, past connections (logins), running processes, open files, and changes to files or system settings (access control lists (ACLs), registries, and permissions).

 All logs relevant to the incident shall be gathered for analysis and stored or associated with the respective ticket.
 The centralized log management system should be the starting point for log acquisition.
 When necessary, valuable logs from non-centralized services may be collected or requested from the system owner(s).
 Network captures (in the form of .pcap files) may be required depending on the nature of the incident.
-Acquiring only traffic that matches specific criteria keeps the volume of data manageable and minimizes the inadvertent capture of sensitive, regularyede information.
+Acquiring only traffic that matches specific criteria keeps the volume of data manageable and minimizes the inadvertent capture of sensitive, regulated information.
 Endpoint logs or a collection endpoint volatile state information is often necessary to confirm scope of compromise.
 This could include a memory snapshot or a collection of scripts to collect information.
 If escalation to law enforcement or the court system is expected, carefully consider the evidence impact of accessing the endpoint at all beyond network isolation.

 ### Analysis